 Zype supports the ability to create and manage tiered subscription plans via API.
 This allows you to set up multiple levels of subscription plans around different playlists of videos, so that consumers can only have entitlement access to subscription playlists that belong to their corresponding subscription plans.

 Tiered subscriptions are an advanced feature and should be implemented with significant forethought.
-We recommend connecting with your Customer Success Manager before proceeding with creating and configuring them.
+We recommend connecting with your Account Manager before proceeding with creating and configuring them.

 What are some examples of tiered subscription plans?